 - Meeting Management

 Participants will be provided with a program notebook and all other necessary materials.
 All participants will pay a $60 fee (paid in August) to cover program expenses.

 Approximately 50 upper-division students are accepted into the program.
 Applications are available in March each year for the next fall’s program.
-Applicants must be current freshmen, sophomores or juniors returning to the university in Fall 2018 and be in good standing with the University.
+Applicants must be current freshmen, sophomores or juniors returning to the University in the Fall semester and be in good standing with the University.